Garden for Texas Wildlife!

 Texas Conservation Alliance is teaming with National Wildlife Federation to certify YOUR “garden for wildlife” habitat.
 Keep reading for details on how to get started.

-By creating a natural garden, with native plants, you are providing essential elements of wildlife habitat: food, water, cover, and a place for wildlife to raise their young.
-Add a water source - such as a birdbath - and follow sustainable gardening practices, and not only will you have a wildlife-friendly garden, it will qualify as a National Wildlife Federation Certified Wildlife Habitat.
+By creating a natural garden, you are providing essential elements of a wildlife habitat: food, water, cover, and a place for wildlife to raise their young.
+Your garden can be setup in your front or back yard, at your school, an outdoor office space, or at your place of worship.
+Vertical gardens can maximize outdoor space on balconies or patios, and rooftop lawns in urban areas create of natural habitats throughout the community.
+Local spaces, neighborhoods, and HOAs can certify their outdoor areas, too.
+Not only will you have a colorful wildlife-friendly garden, it will qualify as a National Wildlife Federation Certified Wildlife Habitat!

 Water: All animals need water to survive, and some need it for bathing or breeding as well.
-Even small water features help wildlife.
+Frogs may need a small pond, but even small water features help wildlife.

 Cover: Wildlife need places to take shelter from bad weather and places to hide from predators or hunt for prey.
 Shrubs, wildflower gardens, rock walls all help to protect wildlife.